dart-lang/site-www/src/resources/dartpad-best-practices.md

 ## Case study: the Dart Futures codelab

-So far, you learned about the guiding principles and ways of using DartPad for creating interactive tutorials.
+So far you've learned about the guiding principles and ways of using DartPad for creating interactive tutorials.
-But, how can you apply them when you are developing a real-world tutorial?
+But how do you apply these principles when you're developing a real-world tutorial?
 We’ll explain that through a detailed case study.
-In the case study we used DartPad in the instructional design of a tutorial titled “[Asynchronous programming: futures, async, await][]” or “the Dart Futures codelab” for short.
+In the case study we used DartPad in the instructional design of a tutorial titled _[Asynchronous programming: futures, async, await][],_ or _the Dart Futures codelab_ for short.

 <div class="col-md-10" markdown="1">

 {% asset dartpad-best-practices/futurecodelab2.png alt="A screenshot of the Dart Futures codelab" %}
 <p style="text-align: center;" markdown="1">
-  *The “Asynchronous programming: futures, async, await” codelab*
+  *The Dart Futures codelab*
 </p>

 </div>